Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Gaussian behaviour for 1D systems

 \subsection{Long superconductors: Gaussian probabilities}

-Our first Gaussian approximation, first proposed in \cite{monaco2006b,monaco2008r}, has the advantage of being much simpler analytically, predicated on the perimeter rule (\ref{per0}).
+The first Gaussian approximation, proposed in Refs.~\cite{monaco2006b,monaco2008r}, is predicated on the perimeter rule, Eq.~(\ref{per0}).
 We begin by considering a large loop, divided up into $N$ domains, in each of which $\theta$ is a constant.
-We assume that there is no correlation between the values of $\theta$ in adjacent domains but, in calculating the phase change $\Delta\theta$ for the loop, the geodesic rule is adopted.
-This means that the shortest path in phase will be taken when jumping from one domain to the other.
+We assume that there is no correlation between the values of $\theta$ in adjacent domains but that the shortest path in phase (the geodesic rule) will be taken when jumping from one domain to the other.
 Let $G_N(\Delta\theta)$ be the probability that the change in phase $\theta$ is $\Delta\theta$ after the $N$ links that make the loop.
-The assumed lack of correlation means that the probability of ending with a phase shift of $2\pi m$ (i.e., net fluxoid number $m$) is:
+The assumed lack of correlation means that the probability of ending with a phase shift of $2\pi m$ (net fluxoid number $m$) is: